 Leaving university with no real career plans?
-If you’re one of those students who focused on finishing your finals, rather than planning your future, our top ten tips should give you some ideas of how to start.
+If you’ve been focusing on your finals, rather than your working future, use these ideas to plan your next steps.

-Browse job sites.
-Not necessarily with the view of finding a job you can apply for (although obviously this could be an added bonus), but more to give you a sense of the possibilities out there.
-Look at sites such as www.guardian.co.uk/jobs or www.monster.co.uk.
-You’ll see the sectors with the most vacancies, familiarise yourself with job application jargon, and help identify any common skills that you can develop to improve your employment prospects.
+Don’t focus on looking for vacancies to apply for straight away – first get a sense of possibilities and future options at sites such as Guardian Jobs or Monster.
+Investigate the sectors with the most opportunities, familiarise yourself with job application jargon, and identify common skills you can develop to improve your employment prospects.

-Try something completely different.
-Going from the academic rigour of a degree, to little if any intellectual challenge can prove something of a shock to the system.
+Going from the academic rigour of a degree, to little if any intellectual challenge can prove a shock to your system.
 Even reading a book without then writing an essay can take some adjustment.
-So why not do something new to keep those brain cells active?
-You could try a short course in anything from holiday Spanish to woodwork, or join a local club or society.
-As well as the prospect of developing a new (potentially useful) skill, you’ll meet new people with their own career stories to tell.
-This may provide some inspiration and will help build your network of contacts.
+Keep those brain cells active with a short course in anything from holiday Spanish to web design, or join a local special interest club or society.
+As well as developing a new (potentially useful) skill, you’ll meet different people and help build your network of contacts.

-Take a break.
 Visit friends in different parts of the country, stay with relatives, or even go on holiday.
-A change of scene can help give a sense of perspective, and may also spark some new ideas.
-You could try a working holiday or spend any last remnants of your student loan visiting somewhere you’ve always longed to go.
+A change of scene can provide a sense of perspective, and may also spark some new ideas.
+You could try a working holiday or spend the last remnants of your student loan visiting somewhere you’ve always longed to go.
 If you didn’t take a gap year before university, this may be the ideal time before you get caught up in the world of work.

 Visit your university careers service or contact a graduate recruitment consultant.
-You might be able to get some practical advice about which types of jobs are suited to your existing skills, together with some concrete suggestions on next steps, and details of any suitable vacancies or further training.
+Ask for practical advice about which job types are suited to your existing skills, suggestions for next steps, and details of suitable vacancies or further training.